 Courtesy of Dylan Garret, bar manager-at-large, Chez Oskar, Brooklyn, New York

-This spicy take on the national drink of Mexico plays on the punch of citrus provided by the lime and grapefruit with a warming hit of habanero.
+This spicy take on the Paloma, the national drink of Mexico plays on the punch of citrus provided by the lime and grapefruit with a warming hit of habanero.
 Rather than the traditional topper of Jarritos grapefruit soda, this Paloma recipe opts for the added boost of grapefruit hefeweizen beer.
 If you’re having trouble finding the beer, Garret suggests substituting a mixture of equal parts grapefruit juice and soda water.

-- 2 ounces tequila blanco (such as Espolon)
+- 2 ounces Tequila blanco (such as Espolón)

 - 1 ounce lime juice